dkumykova/fatalError/FatalError/README.txt

 2) Run game, as appropriate for the platform (e.g., "./game" on Linux or Mac, F5 on Windows from Visual Studio)

+To run exe:

+1) Go into the Build Folder in the root directory.

+2) Double cloick FatalError.exe.

 --------------------------------------------------------------------

 Directories: